Jesna-Dev/portfolio/README.md

-< 👧 A portfolio of myself which showcase my experiences, educations etc 💻 />
+< 👧 A portfolio of myself which showcases my experiences, education etc 💻 />

 🌎 https://portfolio-jesna-dev.vercel.app/